TABLE OF CONTENTS

 The division of procedural expenses is indicated in the final decision.
 The amounts of the expenses are determined pursuant to the rules regarding the determination of procedural expenses either in the final decision made on the merits of the dispute or in a separate ruling to be made after the final decision made on the merits of the dispute has taken effect.

 1.9 Possibility to appeal

-A participant in appeal proceedings may file an appeal in cassation with the Supreme Court (Riigikohus) against a judgment of a circuit court, if the circuit court has materially violated a provision of procedural law or incorrectly applied a provision of substantive law.
-A third party without an independent claim may file an appeal in cassation under the conditions set out in the Code of Civil Procedure.
+If a court has made a judgment without the descriptive part or statement of reasons, the county court must, within ten days of serving the judgment, be notified of the intention to appeal the judgment.
+The court will then add the omitted parts to the judgment in written procedure.
+If omitted parts are added to a judgment, the term for filing an appeal will commence again from the service of the supplemental judgment.
+A participant in proceedings on appeal may file an appeal against a judgment of the circuit court with the Supreme Court if the circuit court has materially violated a provision of procedural law or incorrectly applied a provision of substantive law.
+A third party without an independent claim may file an appeal in cassation on the conditions provided for in the Code of Civil Procedure.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.

-Last update: 10/10/2017
+Last update: 24/06/2019